 Todd built his company on a solid green foundation.
-As President of Addison Homes, he builds all of his projects to high-performance standards such as DOE Zero Energy Ready Home and National Green Building Standard as well as the ENERGY STAR, Indoor airPLUS and WaterSense labels.
-Todd serves on the executive committee of the Industry Advisory Board for Clemson University’s Department of Construction Science & Management and is a member of the IBACOS Best Practices Research Alliance.
+As president of Addison Homes, he builds all of his projects to high-performance standards such as DOE Zero Energy Ready Home and National Green Building Standard as well as the ENERGY STAR, Indoor airPLUS and WaterSense labels.
+Todd serves on the executive committee of the Industry Advisory Board for Clemson University’s Department of Construction Science and Management and is a member of the IBACOS Best Practices Research Alliance.
 He is a community sustainable building consultant and currently volunteers on the board of Trees Greenville.
 He has received U.S. Green Building Council-South Carolina’s Leadership in Green Building Award, for example, as well as NAHB’s Green Advocacy Award and Master Certified Green Professional of the Year.
-Addison Home projects have garnered honors such as the DOE’s Housing Innovation Award, EarthCraft House Gold Project of the Year, SC Home Builders Association Pinnacle Award for Best Achievement in Energy Efficiency, and several Greenville Southern Home & Garden Bridge Awards for Green Building.
+Addison Home projects have garnered honors such as the DOE’s Housing Innovation Award, EarthCraft House Gold Project of the Year, SC Home Builders Association Pinnacle Award for Best Achievement in Energy Efficiency, and several Greenville Southern Home and Garden Bridge Awards for Green Building.

 Steve C. Brown

 As a third-generation lumberman and builder with more than 40 years of experience, Steve has been around the construction business most of his life.
 He started building in the Dallas area in 1982, and in 1994 he changed the course of his construction business to build only extreme energy-efficient homes using structural insulated panels (SIPs) as the primary building enclosure.
 He also helped pioneer many of the green techniques used today and has won many national housing awards over the years, most recently receiving DOE Housing Innovation Awards in 2014 and 2015.
-In addition to being nationally recognized as an authority on green built, extreme energy-efficient homes, he also serves on the Board of Directors of Green Extreme Homes Community Development Corp. and Plano Housing Corporation [both 501(C)-(3) non-profits].
+In addition to being nationally recognized as an authority on green built, extreme energy-efficient homes, he also serves on the board of directors of Green Extreme Homes Community Development Corp. and Plano Housing Corporation [both 501(c)(3) nonprofits].

 Lesley earned her master’s degree in civil engineering from the University of Colorado – Boulder where she specialized in building systems.
 She worked with the commercial building team at NREL, helping develop innovative technologies for dehumidification and efficiency strategies for military shelters.
-Then, a musician man swept her off to Nashville, where she became the Business Development Specialist at E3 INNOVATE, middle-Tennessee's high-performance home consulting company.
+Then, a musician man swept her off to Nashville, where she became the business development specialist at E3 INNOVATE, middle-Tennessee's high-performance home consulting company.
 Although she wears many hats at E3, educating homeowners and the community on home performance is her favorite part of the job.

 Rob has more than 15 years of experience in the performance construction industry.
-He is the former Director of Construction at Habitat for Humanity of Catawba Valley.
+He is the former director of construction at Habitat for Humanity of Catawba Valley.
 He earned his bachelor’s degree and a renewable energy technologies diploma from North Carolina State University.

-Shaunna is a Plans Analyst/Building Inspector and code trainer for Colorado Code Consulting.
+Shaunna is a plans analyst/building inspector and code trainer for Colorado Code Consulting.
 She serves on the International Code Council’s Code Development Committee for the commercial provisions of the International Energy Conservation Code, is active within the Colorado Chapter of ICC as a past president and chairs their energy code committee.
-She performs research for the Colorado Energy Office and Xcel Energy dealing with energy efficiency of buildings and has served as building inspector for DOE’s Solar Decathlon Competitions and the China Solar Decathlon Competition.
+She performs research for the Colorado Energy Office and Xcel Energy dealing with energy efficiency of buildings and has served as building inspector for DOE’s Solar Decathlon competitions and the China Solar Decathlon competition.
 Shaunna is also the 2017 recipient of DOE’s Jeffrey A. Johnson Award for excellence in the advancement of building energy codes and performance.

 Marcin Pazera, Ph.D.

-Marcin is the Technical Director for Polyisocyanurate Insulation Manufacturers Association (PIMA).
+Marcin is the technical director for Polyisocyanurate Insulation Manufacturers Association (PIMA).
 Marcin coordinates all technical-related activities at PIMA and serves as the primary technical liaison to organizations involved in the development of building standards.
 He holds a doctoral degree in mechanical engineering from Syracuse University and, over the course of his career, has worked in building science with a focus on evaluating energy and moisture performance of building materials and building enclosure systems.
 Marcin has expertise in building enclosure and product manufacturing encompassed-research, testing, product conception and development, and computer modeling/analysis.

-Renée, President of Ambient Energy, has 20 years of experience in high-performance design consulting.
+Renée, president of Ambient Energy, has 20 years of experience in high-performance design consulting.
 Ambient Energy celebrates 14 years of third-party consulting firm specializing in high-quality energy, commissioning, and sustainability solutions for the new and existing commercial building market.
 Renée is known for pushing innovative ideas and high quality in all Ambient Energy’s projects.
 With an M.S. from the University of Colorado – Boulder in building systems engineering and a B.S. from the University of California, Berkeley in environmental science, Renée combines her passion for environmental sustainability and energy conservation with strong technical leadership.
 Renée has been recognized with numerous awards, including the American Solar Energy Societies’ Women in Solar Energy Award and the Denver Business Journal’s Top 40 under 40 awards.
 Appointed by the Mayor of Denver, Renée contributed to Denver’s Sustainability Advisory Committee in 2016.